Quantum Metrology in Open Systems: Dissipative Cram\'{e}r-Rao Bound

 \textit{Summary and outlook.}---Here we have outlined a fairly general formalism for open quantum system metrology.
 In this formulation, the precision of estimation is more directly related to the underlying dynamics, in some sense similar to the closed-system formulation.
-The core of this formalism is the derivation of a quantum Cram\'{e}r-Rao bound for open system dynamics generated through dynamical map with the semigroup property.
+This property may enable to enhance metrology in noisy systems by employing quantum/classical control methods to partially engineer or manipulate the system.
+We have derived a quantum Cram\'{e}r-Rao bound for open system dynamics generated through dynamical map with the semigroup property.
+It has been shown that this method always gives an achievable precision (which is mostly close or equal to ultimate bound), while it also offers other advantages, such as providing an efficient method for deriving bounds based on dynamics, over existing methods.
 This setting was then illustrated through some examples.
-The first example has implied that it may be possible to exploit induced correlations of probe quantum systems through a common environment in order to achieve a relatively higher precision for an estimation task.
+The first example implied possibility of exploiting induced correlations of probe quantum systems through a common environment in order to achieve a relatively higher precision.
 Other two examples have illustrated that our bound could indeed give correct scaling of the estimation error.

 Our formalism may introduce novel methods for utilizing some of the resources offered in open quantum dynamics, such as induced manybody correlations and memory, to hopefully enhance a quantum estimation task in the presence of noise.
-This in turn can open up possibilities for applications in, e.g., quantum sensing \cite{Lloyd:NP,GLM-new:PRL} and quantum control of optomechanical devices for advanced technologies \cite{opt}.
+This in turn can spur applications in, e.g., quantum sensing \cite{Lloyd:NP,GLM-new:PRL} and quantum control of optomechanical devices for advanced means and technologies \cite{opt}.

 \textit{Acknowledgments.---}Supported by Sharif University of Technology's Office of Vice-President for Research.